An evolutionary advantage of cooperation: Analysis and solution of the cooperation puzzle

-The expectation values of a non-cooperator, $\ave{x_1(t)}$, and a corresponding cooperator, $\ave{y_1(t)}$, are identical.
+\seclabel{analysis} The expectation values of the biomasses of a non-cooperator, $\ave{x_1(t)}$, and the corresponding cooperator, $\ave{y_1(t)}$, with the same initial biomass, $x_1(0)$, are identical: $x_1(0)\exp(\mu t)$.
 From this perspective there is no incentive for cooperation.
-Worse still, immediately after the growth phase, the better-off entity of a cooperating pair, $y_1(t_0)>y_2(t_0)$, say, would increase its expectation value from $\frac{y_1(t_0)+y_2(t_0)}{2}\exp(\mu (t-t_0))$ to $y_1(t_0)\exp(\mu (t-t_0))$ by breaking the cooperation.
-An analysis based on expectation values thus finds that there is no reason reason for cooperation to arise, and that if it does arise there are good reasons for it to end, \ie it will be fragile.
-For this reason the observation of widespread cooperation constitutes a conundrum.
+Moreover, immediately after the growth phase, \eref{discrete_coop_grow}, the better-off entity in a cooperating pair, say $y_1(0)>y_2(0)$, could increase its future expectation value from $[(y_1(0)+y_2(0))/2]\exp(\mu t)$ to $y_1(0)\exp(\mu t)$ by breaking the cooperative pact.
+Analyzing the growth of the expectation value gives no reason for cooperation to arise and, if it does arise, good reasons for it to end.
+From this perspective, cooperation looks fragile and its frequent observation in nature seems puzzling.